 - Regulate current through one LED and rely on LED matching and series resistors for matching the remaining LEDs.

-Method A. Independently Regulate the Current Through Each LED
+Method A. Independently Regulate the Current Through Each LEDIntegrated LED Current Regulator

 If there is a supply voltage high enough to drive the forward drop of the LEDs, the only design issues are controlling the current and supplying the extra current to drive all LEDs at full brightness.